haodev007/health-verify/README.md

 # Health Verify

 Welcome to Health Verify, a sample project that demonstrates how easily you can integrate the Coinbase Wallet SDK to your existing dapp.
+NOTE: The Health Certification verification feauture is not supported in this repo.

 ## Getting Started